waifuai/solana-ico/README.md

 # Solana ICO & Resource Management CLI

-This CLI tool, built with Python and Typer, allows interaction with a Solana program designed for managing an Initial Coin Offering (ICO) using a bonding curve and controlling access to off-chain resources.
+This CLI tool, built with Python and Typer, allows interaction with a Solana program designed for managing an Initial Coin Offering (ICO) using an *on-chain* bonding curve and controlling access to off-chain resources.

 **Note:** This project has undergone significant refactoring.
 The core logic is now split into modules within the `src/` directory (`solana_client.py`, `ico_manager.py`, `resource_manager.py`, `pda_utils.py`, `config.py`, etc.) and the CLI uses `typer` instead of `argparse`.